 These new and engaging video feature from The Journal of Physiology aims to deliver short and informative research snapshots directly from the authors of research papers selected by the Editors of the journal!

-The latest topic relates to an article published by Yoshioka D. and Okamura Y in PNAS
+The latest topic relates to an article published by Yoshifumi Takahata, Yuki Kasashima, Takuya Yoshioka et al in PNAS (A Period1 inducer specifically advances circadian clock in mice.)

 PSJ celebrated its 100th anniversary in 2023.
 On this occasion the Journal of Physiology compiled a collection of some of the most influential research published by Japanese authors in this journal.
 Have a closer look here!

-DPG’s latest paper of the month (Karen Lahme et al) was recently published in Cell.
+DPG’s latest paper of the month (Henrike Planert et al) was recently published in Nature Neuroscience